Need to know:

 It depends.
-Income protection policies are designed to meet the costs of 'living', rather than ensuring family members receive a payout after your death.
-If you're young and single with no dependents and limited fixed expenses, income insurance is useful.
-If you're a family type who needs to look after loved ones, life insurance may be a better bet.
+Income protection policies are designed to meet the costs of 'living', rather than ensuring family members get a payout after your death.
+So even if you're young and single with no dependents and limited fixed expenses, income insurance is very useful.
+If you have a mortgage and dependents it's essential.

-Here you'll need to do some homework.
+Here you'll have to do your homework.
 Income protection covers roughly 75% of your income if you're sick, injured or unable to work.
-To get the best cover you'll need to budget your standard costs - like monthly mortgage or car loan payments – along with any dependents you want to provide for, plus the cost of managing any investment assets.
+To get the best cover, you'll need to budget your standard costs – such as monthly mortgage or car-loan payments – along with any dependents you want to provide for, plus the cost of managing any investment assets.
 This will help you decide what level of cover you need.